Draft Diary: Reddick's path to NFL started as Temple walk-on

 When Matt Rhule took over as coach at Temple from Steve Addazio in 2013, Reddick’s work ethic finally caught the staff’s attention.

 “Haason’s a young man who was never afraid to practice,” said Rhule, who left Temple after last season to go to Baylor.
 “It was his willingness to lift.
-It was his willingness to pratice and to be coached.
-He’s extremely intelligent in the class room and on the football field.”
+It was his willingness to practice and to be coached.
+He’s extremely intelligent in the classroom and on the football field.”

 “My junior year, that’s when it really hit,” Reddick said.